-Valentine Eastern Sierra Reserve (VESR) are two of the 39 reserves in the University of California's Natural Reserve System.
-One of the seven reserves administered by the UC Santa Barbara campus (UCSB), VESR provides state-of-the-art programs and facilities to support research, teaching and outreach in a part of the state far from any university campus.
+Valentine Eastern Sierra Reserves (VESR) are two of the 39 reserves in the University of California's Natural Reserve System.
+VESR provides state-of-the-art programs and facilities to support research, teaching and outreach in a part of the state far from any university campus.

 Gifts from individuals, corporations and foundations are critical to supporting the mission of VESR and work in partnership with funding from UC Santa Barbara.
 This public-private partnership plays a significant role not only in maintaining the Natural Reserve System but also in building the University of California’s reputation.